siduction/sidu-manual/data/en/0313-part-gdisk_en.md

 ? print this menu
 ~~~

 This menu allows low-level editing such as changing the partition GUID or the disk GUIDs (**c** or **g** ).
 The **z** option instantly destroys the GPT data structures.
 This can be useful if the GPT volume is to be used with a different partitioning scheme.
-If these structures are not erased, some partitioning programs may have problems because of the presence of two partitioning schemes.
+If these structures are not erased, some partition editors may have problems because of the presence of two partitioning schemes.

 Despite all this: the options of the menus *recovery & transformation* and *experts* should only be used if you are very familiar with GPT.
-As a "non-expert" you should only use these menus if a disk is damaged.
-Before any drastic action the option **b** in the main menu should be used to create a backup copy in a file and save it on a separate medium.
+As a "non-expert", you should only use these menus if a disk is damaged.
+Before any drastic action, the option **b** in the main menu should be used to create a backup copy in a file and save it on a separate medium.
 This will allow the original configuration to be restored if the action does not go as desired.

-<div id="rev">Last edited: 2021/22/08</div>
+<div id="rev">Last edited: 2022/01/18</div>